DjangoPeng/PredictionModel/ReadMe.md

 # Diagnoses Prediction Model

 ## Introduction
-This is a unsupervised learning model to predict the patient diagnoses in the future.
+This is an unsupervised learning model to predict the patient diagnoses in the future.
 The data set is [MIMIC III](http://mimic.physionet.org), which is developed by MIT lab.

-I extracted 7k+ discharge reports from the *NOTEEVENTS.csv* (A reports table in the MIMIC III database which has more than 40k EHR).
+I extracted 7k+ discharge reports from the *NOTEEVENTS.csv* (A notes table in the MIMIC III database which has more than 20k reports).

 ## Data
 MIMIC is an openly available dataset developed by the MIT Lab for Computational Physiology, comprising deidentified health data associated with >40,000 critical care patients.
 It includes demographics, vital signs, laboratory tests, medications, and more.